-Joints are areas where 2 or more bones meet.
-The hip joint is a "ball and socket" joint where the femur meets the pelvic bone.
-The ball part of the hip joint is the head of the femur, and the socket is a cup-like structure in the pelvic bone called the acetabulum.
+Joints are areas where two or more bones meet.
+Your hip joint is a "ball and socket" joint, where your thigh bone meets your pelvic bone.
+The ball part of your hip joint is the head of the thigh bone.
+The socket is a cup-like structure in your pelvic bone, called the acetabulum.
 Hip fracture is a serious injury and requires immediate medical attention.

 The most common types of hip fractures are:

-Bones affected by osteoporosis are more likely to break if a person falls.
-Most hip fractures sustained by older people occur as a result of falling while walking on a level surface, often at home.
+Bones affected by osteoporosis are more likely to break if you fall.
+Most hip fractures that older people get occur as a result of falling while walking on a level surface, often at home.

+A risk factor is anything that may increase your chance of developing a disease.
+It may be an activity, diet, family history, or many other things.
 Different diseases have different risk factors.
-Although these factors can increase a person's risk, they do not necessarily cause the disease.
-For example, some people with 1 or more risk factors for a certain disease or condition never develop it, while others develop the disease or condition and have no known risk factors.
+Although these factors can increase your risk, they do not necessarily cause the disease.
+For example, you may have one or more risk factors for a certain disease or condition, but never develop it.
+On the other hand, you may not have any known risk factors, but develop the disease or condition anyway.

 Osteoporosis is the leading cause of hip fracture.
 Age is also a major risk factor.
 Other possible risk factors for hip fracture may include, but are not limited to, the following: